Jump to Navigation

 In most cases we work to help clients get qualified for Chapter 7 bankruptcy.
 There are a wide range of exemptions and strategies that a knowledgeable attorney can employ to help people protect homes, cars and important property, meaning that with a Chapter 7 bankruptcy you may get all the benefits of a fresh start without the damaging loss of property.

-Get the Knowledge You Need
+Get The Knowledge You Need

 If you are facing a debt of financial crisis, you need to know what your options and rights are.
 Contact our Miami bankruptcy office online or by phone at 305-285-9100 to schedule a free consultation to review your situation and get the information you need to make an informed decision about your future.